-When software breakpoints are enabled, the debugger will first use any available hardware breakpoints before using software breakpoints.
-Unless software breakpoints are enabled and can be used, exceeding the number of available hardware breakpoints causes the debugger to single step.
+If the driver and the device support software breakpoints, the debugger will first use any available hardware breakpoints before using software breakpoints.
+Exceeding the number of available hardware breakpoints causes the debugger to single step.
 This will significantly reduce the execution speed.
 For this reason you must be aware of the different breakpoint consumers.